Sewart Air Force Base: Redevelopment

 When the base was deactivated it was transferred to a civilian operation.
 Ownership of the base was transferred to the Army Corps of Engineers and ultimately to the Smyrna/Rutherford County Airport Authority.

 The bulk of the property vacated by the USAF was divided between three entities: 1) Rutherford County 2) State of Tennessee and 3) Metropolitan Nashville Airport Authority.

 Rutherford County formed an Economic Development Committee composed of county commissioners, the county executive and the mayors of the municipalities.
 This group was instrumental in the conversion of the property obtained from the Department of Defense to private industrial use.

-Some of the larger industries recruited included Better Built Aluminum, Cumberland Swan, and Square D. During the 1970s many new jobs were created, and as a result, Smyrna's population nearly tripled between 1970 and 1980.
+Some of the larger industries recruited included Capitol International Airways, Better Built Aluminum, Cumberland Swan, and Square D. During the 1970s many new jobs were created, and as a result, Smyrna's population nearly tripled between 1970 and 1980.

 The property received by the State of Tennessee has been utilized by the Tennessee Rehabilitation Center.
 A portion of the base, including some hangar and aircraft ramp space, was retained by the Corps of Engineers and licensed for use by the Tennessee Army National Guard.
-The Army National Guard established an Army Aviation Support Facility, currently operating 60 helicopters manned by approximately 300 full-time and 700 part-time military personnel, technically qualifying the airport as a joint civil-military airfield.
+The Army National Guard established an Army Aviation Support Facility, currently operating 60 helicopters crewed by approximately 300 full-time and 700 part-time military personnel, technically qualifying the airport as a joint civil-military airfield.
 Because of the Army National Guard presence, the airfield was also used as an Air National Guard outlying training field by C-130 Hercules aircraft of the former 118th Airlift Wing, now the 118th Wing, of the Tennessee Air National Guard at Nashville International Airport until 2012.
 It also continues to be used by C-17 Globemaster III aircraft of the 164th Airlift Wing of the Tennessee Air National Guard at Memphis International Airport.

 The land granted to the Metropolitan Nashville Airport Authority included the runways, hangars, clear zones and related aviation facilities.
 The airport property was held for nearly 20 years with few improvements.
 In 1990, the Metropolitan Nashville Airport Authority agreed to relinquish control and transfer the airport to the newly formed Smyrna/Rutherford County Airport Authority.